supabase/wrappers/docs/bigquery.md

    **Note**: When using subquery in this option, full qualitified table name must be used.

 - `location` - Source table location, optional.
 Default is 'US'.
+- `timeout` - Query request timeout in milliseconds, optional.
+Default is '30000' (30 seconds).
 - `rowid_column` - Primary key column name, optional for data scan, required for data modify

 #### Examples